The Path of Life

 “There are three things that are never satisfied—no, four that never say, ‘Enough!’: the grave, the barren womb, the thirsty desert, the blazing fire.”
 Proverbs 30:15b-16 NLT

-Hannah and Rachel present a contrast in their differing ways of coping with childlessness as part of the path it appeared that God chose for them.
-Rachel is a fighter determined to get what she wants no matter what it takes.
-Her later behavior about her sons’ future also reveals that she is willing to manipulate to get her way.
-Hannah is an internalizer who is passive, depressed and oppressed by her barrenness.
-She has years of unhappiness with unrest and sadness while she continues to appeal to God.
+Hannah and Rachel present a contrast in their differing ways of coping with childlessness as part of the path God chose for them.
+Rachel is a fighter, determined to get what she wants no matter what it.
+Her later behavior regarding her sons’ future further reveals that she is willing to manipulate to get her way.
+Hannah is an internalizer who is passive, depressed, and oppressed by her barrenness.
+She has years of unhappiness with unrest and sadness, while she continually appeals to God.

 “Pursue peace with everyone, as well as holiness, without which no one will see the Lord.
 See to it that no one falls short of the grace of God and that no root of bitterness springs up to cause trouble and defile many.”
 Hebrews 12:14-15 BSB

-Competition, jealousy, envy, and manipulative plans to be the most important, the one favored ,appear in many families today.
+Competition, jealousy, envy, and manipulative plans to be the most important, the one favored, also appear in many families today.
 Siblings may not get along because of it.
-In blended families, a wife and ex-wife may battle for position and favor with husband and/or children.
+In blended families, a wife and ex-wife may battle for position and favor with the husband or children.
 Some fathers and mothers are masters at setting their children against the other parent, whether separated or together, to the detriment of the children more than anyone else.

 Parents and their adult children may fight over who gets to decide how the children are raised, particularly when grandparents provide childcare.
-Adult siblings without children may resent the time and attention to grandchildren as well as the emotional and financial investment their parents have with them.
-Conflicts arise about which side of the family has the privilege of their time and presence for holidays and other important family occasions.
+Adult siblings without children may resent the time, attention, emotional, and financial investment paid to grandchildren.
 Resentments arise because of centering family occasions around the children and their parents.
+Conflicts arise about which side of the family has the grandparents’ time and presence for holidays and other important family occasions.

 We could go on and on, as it is the way of all flesh.
 Selfishness and competition are passed from generation to generation.
 Some families act as if there is literally not enough love to go around.
-Even close friends display jealousy when their friendships are robbed of time together and shared activities,after one becomes a parent while the other is not.
+Even close friends display jealousy when their friendships are robbed of time and shared activities after one becomes a parent while the other is not.

-Ten sons were born to Jacob with three other women – Leah, then Bilhah, Rachel’s maid, then Zilpah, Leah’s maid, before Rachel had Joseph, and then Benjamin.
-Our hearts ache for Rachel as we connect with her strong will, her determination to have a child one way or another.
 Rachel did not know or accept the hard truth that God is the giver of life or the closer of the womb.
 Rachel’s anger at Jacob is then seen as a childish, immature way of blaming someone else and, ultimately, God, the ultimate Controller, when we don’t get our way.
+Some may have considered foolish actions while waiting or insisting on our way.
+We can struggle mightily while waiting for God’s timing and direction.

 "He maketh the barren woman to keep house, and to be a joyful mother of children.
 Praise ye the Lord."
 Psalm 113:9 KJV

-It is no less a meant to be plan of God to be given the gift and responsiblity of a child in another way besides conception.
+It is no less a meant to be plan of God to be given the gift and responsibility of a child in another way besides conception.
 Painful though the wait is, God surely turns childlessness into good in His time.
-Some are blessed with a long-awaited child but, unless God intervenes, others must surrender, seeking God for peace about their remaining childlessness in our child-focused world.
+Some paths of life to which Christians are called necessitate remaining childless.
+Others are blessed with a long-awaited child.
+Unless God intervenes, others must surrender, seeking God for peace about their remaining childlessness in our child-focused world.

 For these beloved children of God, He takes away the pain of childlessness while revealing their path of life that must be fulfilled.
-Gradually we learn that our struggle with God’s timing and provision is because we do not understand or trust the heart of God.
+Gradually, we learn that our struggle with God’s timing and provision is because we do not understand or trust the heart of God.
 He is love!
-He does not withhold any good thing from us, regardless of our struggles in the path He has opened for us:
+He does not withhold any good thing from us, regardless of our struggle with the specific path He revealsbefore us:

 “For the Lord God is a sun and shield; the Lord bestows grace and favor and honor; no good thing will He withhold from those who walk uprightly.”
 Psalms 84:11 AMP